CenterForTheBuiltEnvironment/rpi-uv-controller/README.md

 **The ids of the beacons should be lowercase!**

 The keys are the beacon ids, while the values are the rssi threshold for that beacon.
-This treshold is used to turn on the top lights.
+This threshold is used to turn on the top lights.
 Note that rssi values are always negative values, with decreasing values as the beacon moves away from the RPI.

 ### other variables